GeetaPogul/pooja-repository/README.md

-# Pooja potfolio
+# Pooja portfolio

-  Hey Welcome! to my potfolio.
+  Hey Welcome! to my portfolio.
 It's comming up tomrrow when I learn HTML and CSS with Tanay pratap.